Save a Little Sunshine

 Save a Little Sunshine is a 1938 British comedy film directed by Norman Lee and starring Dave Willis, Pat Kirkwood and Tommy Trinder.
+It was written by Victor Kendall, Gilbert Gunn and Vernon Clancey based on the play Lights Out at Eleven by W. Armitage Owen.

 Plot

 After he is sacked from his job, Dave Smalley buys a share in a hotel, but has to resort to working there when all other financial schemes fail.
-His girlfriend Pat however, comes up with the idea of turning the property into a smart restaurant, and business takes off beyond all expectation.
+His girlfriend Pat, however, comes up with the idea of turning the property into a smart restaurant, and business takes off beyond all expectation.

 Cast

 Production

-The film was based on the play Lights Out at Eleven by Armitage Owen.
 It was made by Welwyn Studios, an affiliate of ABC Pictures, at their Welwyn Garden City Studio.
 The songs "Save a Little Sunshine" and "Nothing Can Worry Me Now" were composed by Noel Gay.
-Willis and Kirkwood made a further film together in 1939 - Me and My Pal, also at Welwyn.